reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-The correct way to write a program like this in strict mode is to use `{!reach} Maybe`.
+The correct way to write a program like this in strict mode is to use `{!rsh} Maybe`.
 Like this:

 ```reach
 const MObj = Maybe(Object({ b : Bool }));